Instance-wise Occlusion and Depth Orders in Natural Scenes: Experiments

 \subsection{Occlusion Order Recovery}

-\textbf{Baselines.} We compare the performance of the proposed InstaOrderNet\textsuperscript{o} with those of OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa} and PCNet-M~\cite{Zhan20deocclusion}.
+\textbf{Baselines.} We compare the performance of the proposed InstaOrderNet\textsuperscript{o} with OrderNet\textsuperscript{M+I}~\cite{Zhu17cocoa} and PCNet-M~\cite{Zhan20deocclusion}.
 InstaOrderNet\textsuperscript{o} can process bidirectional occlusion order, whereas others cannot.
-Therefore we extend OrderNet\textsuperscript{M+I} to be able to predict bidirectional labels and name the extension as OrderNet\textsuperscript{M+I}(ext.).
-For evaluating PCNet-M on COCOA~\cite{Zhu17cocoa} and KINS~\cite{Qi19kins} dataset, we use pre-trained weights provided by the authors\footnote{\url{https://github.com/XiaohangZhan/deocclusion}}.
+Therefore we extend OrderNet\textsuperscript{M+I} to be able to predict bidirectional order and named it as OrderNet\textsuperscript{M+I}(ext.).
+For evaluating PCNet-M on COCOA~\cite{Zhu17cocoa} and KINS~\cite{Qi19kins} dataset, we use pre-trained weights provided by the authors.
 We use the official source code of PCNet-M for training and testing with \textsc{InstaOrder} dataset.
 We implement OrderNet\textsuperscript{M+I} from scratch, because the official code is not available\footnote{On the COCOA dataset, our OrderNet\textsuperscript{M+I} implementation achieves 89.1 recall, which is higher than the originally reported recall, 88.3.}.

 \textbf{Simple approaches.} We also conduct experiments using a simple heuristic proposed by Zhu~\etal~\cite{Zhu17cocoa}.
 Specifically, given a pair of masks, the simple approach determines the occluder as the larger instance (the 'Area' method) or as the instance that is closer to the image bottom (the 'Y-axis' method).
 This experiment is intended to show that the simple prior cannot determine occlusion order well.